-Routine personal maintenance vs. sustaining the illusion.
+Maintaining a sense of reality vs. sustaining the illusion.

 It can only be called alchemy if there’s a change of state.

-Sargent didn’t paint what he could not see.
+S. didn’t paint what he could not see.

 Nor should I write what I don’t know.

-Clinging to the Godhead
+Clinging to the Godhead by our fingernails.

 A happy medium between fireproof and forest fire; a warm heart and an unscorched earth.
-Gather small twigs and hope for favorable winds.

 Sipping from the narrow end of the funnel cloud.
 Ideas arrive in a whirlwind but can still only be transcribed one character at a time.